Islamic Azad University, Roudehen Branch: Programs and Courses

-Islamic Azad University Roudehen Branch (RIAU) offers more than 100 undergraduate and graduate degree programs in a wide range of disciplines.
+Islamic Azad University Roudehen Branch (RIAU) offers more than 100 undergraduate and graduate degree programs in a range of disciplines.
 The university is organized into nine faculties and two research centers.
 The Faculties are Faculty of Education and Counseling, Faculty of Psychology, Faculty of Science, Faculty of Social Sciences, Faculty of Agriculture, Faculty of Persian Literature and Foreign Languages, Faculty of Engineering, Faculty of Art and Architecture, and Faculty of Economy and Accounting.